Associate in Science Degree

 For more information about the CT-CCNP contact the Admissions Department or download the Nursing Information Packet.

 Approval and Accreditation

-All six of the colleges (Capital, Gateway, Naugatuck Valley, Northwestern CT, Norwalk and Three Rivers) are individually approved by the Connecticut Board of Examiners for Nursing with the consent of the Commissioner of the Connecticut Department of Public Health and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
+The Associate Degree nursing program at Northwestern CT Community College located in Winsted, Connecticut is approved by the Connecticut Board of Examiners for Nursing with the consent of the Commissioner of the Connecticut Department of Public Health and accredited by the:

 For more information please view this NCCC nursing information session video.

 Licensure Disclosure Statement: